 Let’s take a closer look.

 The economy of Colombia is diversified, has a strong internal demand, and has been growing at a reasonably stable rate in recent times.
 Even so, the country has been subject to migration waves, with many Colombians choosing to live abroad.
-The Colombian Ministry of Foreign Affairs distinguishes three migration waves in Colombian history, the first taking place in the 1960s with the United States as primary destination, the second in the 1980s to Venezuela and the third in the 1990s to Spain.
+The Colombian Ministry of Foreign Affairs distinguishes three migration waves in Colombian history, the first taking place in the 1960s with the United States as primary destination, the second in the 1980s to Venezuela, and the third in the 1990s to Spain.

 Given that Colombia is the fourth largest coal producer, third largest coffee exporter and second largest cut flowers exporter in the world, as well as the fourth largest oil producer in Latin America, its industry drives immigration from neighboring countries, China and Japan.

-Although more than 721,000 Colombians had moved to Venezuela by 2011, the current socioeconomic crisis has led many to return, bringing with them a wave of one million Venezuelans looking for a fresh start.
+Although more than 721,000 Colombians had moved to Venezuela by 2011, the recent socio-economic crisis has led many to return, bringing with them a wave of one million Venezuelans looking for a fresh start.
 The Colombian foreign minister stated that this number could reach four million by 2021.

 On the other hand, migration to Spain was led by middle- and working-class women migrants from the Eje Cafetero, a diaspora which peaked in 1998.
 Currently, over 200,000 Colombians are living in Spain, making it the fourth largest foreign population in the Iberian country.
 However, many nationalized and native Spaniards have moved to Colombia since the 2008 crisis, totaling 36,281 according to INE (Instituto Nacional de Estadísticas, National Statistics Institute).

 In 2020, more than US$ 6.9 billion were sent in remittances to Colombia.
-Despite the fact that this sum represented less than 2% of the country’s GDP, Colombia is the fourth highest recipient of remittances in Latin America, according to World Bank Data.
+Despite the fact that this number represents approximately 2.5% of the country’s GDP, Colombia is the fourth highest recipient of remittances in Latin America, according to World Bank Data.
 At the same time, migrant workers in Colombia sent US$ 259 million abroad.

-Colombia is both an important sending and receiving country, an ecosystem in which funds reach those who need it most at home or abroad.
+Colombia is both an important sender and receiver of remittances, an ecosystem in which funds reach those who need it most at home or abroad.